Chapter 14 Exploring Zion

 “So how are they responding to their new circumstances?” asked Yvonne.

-“I don’t think anyone is an ‘expert’ in following The Way that Jesus taught,” mused Sylvia.
+“I don’t think anyone is an ‘expert’ in following the Way that Jesus taught,” mused Sylvia.
 “Often it’s about ‘unknowingly’ showing love, rather than ‘knowing’ how things should be.”

-“Intuition over knowledge?” posed Greg.
+“Intuition over knowledge?” suggested Greg.

-“Yeah, trust over certainty,” added Tolu.
+“Yes, and trust over certainty,” added Tolu.

 “Relationship over systems,” said Yvonne.